-To create a trunk group, enter a description in the first textbox; then check the boxes for two or more ports (making sure none are used by any other trunk group), select the status you want (Enabled or Disabled), and click Apply.
-Please note that the maximum size for trunk groups is four ports.
+To create a trunk group, enter a description in the first textbox; then check the boxes for two or more ports (making sure none is used by any other trunk group), select the status you want (Enabled or Disabled), and click Apply.
+Please note that the maximum size for trunk groups 1 to 3 is four ports.
+Trunk group 4 is two ports.